withastro/docs/src/pages/en/tutorial/1-setup/index.md

 :::tip[developing in the cloud?]
 You will see small preview window of your site opened automatically!

-You can also click the icon in the upper right corner of the preview pane, or copy and paste the preview's URL, to open your site in a new browser tab.
+You can also click the icon in the upper right corner of the preview pane, or copy and paste the preview's URL to open your site in a new browser tab.
 :::

 1. Open a new tab in your internet browser and type in the address `https://localhost:3000` to see a live preview of your new Astro website!